MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-test.md

    * Optionally, in the Bot Framework's details Channels page, you can click "Get bot embed codes" and select the Microsoft Teams icon to get both the deep link and a Microsoft Teams&ndash;approved logo for use on your website.

 > [!NOTE]
 > When a bot has been added through one of these methods, it will not be addressable in channel conversations.
-Nor can you take advantage of other Microsoft Teams app capabilities like tabs or compose extensions.
+Nor can you take advantage of other Microsoft Teams app capabilities like tabs or messaging extensions.

 As with bots added to a team, your bot will receive the `conversationUpdate` event, but without the team information in the `channelData` object.